CONTENTS

 Mr. Speaker, I move that the amendments be now read a first and second time.

-minister that the amendment be now read a first and second time.
-Is it the
+the amendment be now read a first and second time.
+Is it the pleasure of the

 Thank you, Mr. Speaker.
 I move that the bill be now read a third time and